 3.)
 Relax at Waterfront Park

-If you are lucky, you may even spot a dolphin leaping in the Atlantic waters here.
+If you are lucky, you may even spot a dolphin leaping in the Atlantic waters.

-Afterwards, pop over to Carmella’s for some of the tastiest and dreamiest chocolate cake you’ll ever eat.
+Afterwards, pop over to Carmella’s for some of the tastiest and dreamy chocolate cake you’ll ever eat.
 Trust me, you won’t be disappointed.

 4.)
 Get in a bit of history and culture at Exchange and Provost